Poecilocapsus lineatus

-Poecilocapsus lineatus, commonly known as the Fourlined Plant Bug, is a species of true bug (Hemiptera) in the family Miridae.
+Poecilocapsus lineatus, commonly known as the fourlined plant bug, is a species of true bug (Hemiptera) in the family Miridae.
 This species is native to the United States and Canada.

 Description

 The adults are about 7–7.5 mm in length and 3.5 mm in width.
 Adults have four distinct black lines against a background color ranging from green to yellow, with an orange head and prominent, dark red eyes.
 Nymphs grow rapidly through five instars, with wing pads growing at each molt.
 Nymphs are a bright red color with black markings, except for the last instar which is bright orange.

 Ecology

 This species has a wide host range, but shows strong preference for plants in the mint and composite families (Lamiaceae and Asteraceae).
-Various herbaceous perennials and shrubs in these families are favored for reproduction and account for the majority of damage observed in the landscape and garden, although and vegetables are also sometimes damaged.
+Various herbaceous perennials and shrubs in these families are favored for reproduction and account for the majority of damage observed in the landscape and garden, although vegetables are also sometimes damaged.
 Both nymphs and adults feed on leaves creating the water-soaked patches of leaf tissues that may later dry up or fall out to produce tiny holes.